 During his visits to Farnley Hall, the Yorkshire home of his friend Walter Fawkes, Turner was drawn into the family's interest in ornithology.
-He contributed a group of twenty watercolour bird portraits to a series
+He contributed a group of twenty bird to a series

 of illustrative albums compiled for the library at Farnley.
 These contained documentation as well as examples